-NSAIDS to treat SLE, limit sunlight exposure, and antibiotics to treat secondary infection.
+NSAIDS to treat SLE, limit sunlight exposure, and antibiotics to treat a secondary infection.

 Medications to bring down intraocular pressure, medications to relieve pain, steroids if inflammation is the cause and in some cases cryosurgery to freeze a portion of the ciliary body to reduce production of aqueous humour.

-Poisoning is treated by inducing vomiting if caught early enough or activated charcoal.
+Induce vomiting and administer activated charcoal for a cat who has ingested poison.
 Administration of ethanol for cats who have ingested antifreeze, or vitamin K for cats who have rodenticide poisoning.
 Sodium bicarbonate to correct acid imbalances along with supportive care.

 The prognosis can vary depending on the speed of treatment and the underlying cause.
-If the retinas have been detached for more than 24 hours the prognosis is poor.
-While this is an unfortunate outcome when it occurs, cats can adapt very well to the loss of sight.
+The prognosis is poor if the retina has been detached for more than 24 hours.
+This is an unfortunate outcome, however, cats can adapt very well to the loss of their sight.